 What Key Equipment Requires Maintenance?

 The heart of Ductile iron manufacturing begins with the Cupola.
 A Cupola is a cylindrical tube where scrap metal and additional materials are loaded from the top and melted as they drop to the bottom.
-Cupola's melt up to 80 tons of recycled scrap metal per hour with a continuous flow of iron through a hole roughly the size of a regulation softball near the bottom.
+Cupolas melt up to 80 tons of recycled scrap metal per hour with a continuous flow of iron through a hole roughly the size of a regulation softball near the bottom.
 Imagine over 1,000,000 pounds of scrap recycled every day.
 An amazing process, to say the least.
-Videos are available on the McWane Ductile website to describe this process, but guided plant tours are also available upon request to get the "real feel" of the pipe-making operation.
+Videos are available on the McWane Ductile website to describe this process.
+Still, guided plant tours are also available upon request to get the "real feel" of the pipe-making operation.

 The Cupola is one of the best examples of why the plants must eventually be shut down for repairs.
 Maintenance items such as refractory repairs are completed daily.
 Unfortunately, the shell of the Cupola does not last forever and therefore must eventually be replaced.
 It takes time to safely and efficiently complete the replacement process.
 Overnight or weekends are not enough time to complete the task.
 Access to this key equipment, along with other units is usually restricted during routine operations.
 A planned maintenance shutdown is therefore necessary.